Jesus the Bridegroom, Astonishing New Perspective

 Next, the couple retired to the wedding chamber to consummate the marriage.
 The white sash was laid under the Bride.
 If she were a virgin, there would be blood on the sash.

 If the Bride proved not to be a virgin, the Bridegroom had a choice.
-He could show the sash, with no blood, to his Father, and the Bride would be stoned as an adulteress because the penalty for adultery was death.
+He could show the sash, with no blood, to his Father.
+The Bride would be stoned as an adulteress because the penalty for adultery was death.
 Or he could spill some of his blood and place it on the sash to save his Bride.

-How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?
+How much more shall the blood of Christ do?
+Through the eternal Spirit, he offered himself without spot to God.
+This offers the power to purge your conscience from dead works to serve the living God.
 (Hebrews 9:14)

 We are the Bride, and Jesus spilled his blood to save us from eternal death.